syeo66/iambored/README.md

 # iambored
-A command line tool to suggest things to do.
+A command line tool using ChatGPT to suggest things to do when you're bored.

 ## Setup